USS Furse

-USS Furse (DD-882/DDR-882) was a Gearing-class destroyer of the United States Navy.
+USS Furse (DD-882/DDR-882) was a Gearing-class destroyer of the United States Navy in commission from 1945 to 1972.
+She served as Gravina (D62) in the Spanish Navy from 1972 to 1991.

 Namesake

 John Houseal Furse was born on 20 April 1880 in South Carolina.
 He was a member of the United States Naval Academy class of 1901.
 His first service was on the Asiatic Station, where he served in Manila during a scientific expedition, as well as in other ships.
 Returning to the United States, he joined the USS Illinois on 29 September 1904, and served in Cuban waters.
 Lieutenant Furse died on board Illinois on 30 September 1907, of injuries received fighting a storm which threatened the ship.

 Construction and commissioning

 Furse was laid down by the Consolidated Steel Corporation at Orange, Texas on 23 September 1944, launched on 9 March 1945 by Miss Eugenia A. Furse, sister of Lieutenant Furse and commissioned on 10 July 1945.

 Service history

 Furse sailed from Norfolk, Virginia on 7 November 1945 for occupation duty in the Far East, calling at San Diego, California and Pearl Harbor en route to Tokyo Bay, where she arrived on 22 December.
 After acting as courier between Nagoya and Wakayama, she conducted training operations out of Kobe, then sailed back to Pearl Harbor to prepare for participation in "Operation Crossroads".
 In this operation, atomic weapons tests in the Marshall Islands during the summer of 1946, Furse acted as plane guard to carriers of JTF 1.

 The destroyer returned to San Diego on 12 August 1946, and until her transfer to the Atlantic Fleet in April 1949, operated on training along the west coast, and completed another tour of duty in the Far East.
 She was reclassified DDR-882 on 18 March 1949.
 She arrived at Newport, Rhode Island, on 21 April 1949.
 On 10 September, she sailed on the first of her tours of duty with the 6th Fleet in the Mediterranean Sea, which were annual, aside from 1951 and 1959, through 1960.
 From January 1951, Furse was homeported at Norfolk.
 (Her homeport from 1959 to 1962 was Charleston, South Carolina) Early in 1963 Furse was in the Shipyard in Philadelphia for FRAM overhaul.